icgc-dcc/dcc-docs/docs/download/guide.md

 # Mount
 bin/score-client mount --mount-point /mnt/icgc
 ```
+**NOTE**: Please be advised it is not advisable to mount all files, it may take very long time.
+See following section how to mount fewer objects using manifest_id.

 To speed up subsequent mounts, one can specify the `--cache-metadata` flag above which will locally store an index of the file system.